MARKET GROWER GRANT

 The Flagstaff Foodlink Board will score each proposal with a weighted matrix that considers the perceived effectiveness of the approach (5 points), the capacity for impacting the local food system (5 points), and the transferability of the project to other growers in the region (5 points).

-COMING SOON (2025): COMMUNITY GROWER GRANT PROGRAM: A new small grant program intended to support community grower (non-market) projects and promote education and information sharing.
+COMING SOON (2026): COMMUNITY GROWER GRANT PROGRAM: A new small grant program intended to support community grower (non-market) projects and promote education and information sharing.
 This grant program is meant to be complimentary to our existing Market Grower Grant program yet autonomous in its award cycle.
-Any proposals received in Market Grower Grant applications that do not fit those criteria can be referred to the Community Grower Grant program.
+Any proposals received in Market Grower Grant applications that do not fit those criteria can be referred to the Community Grower Grant Program.